 Slow the Flow

 Do you feel like you are overloaded with information?
-The news, our email inbox or a chatty friend can produce sensory overload on a daily basis and often first thing in the morning.
+The news, our email inbox, or a chatty friend can produce sensory overload on a daily basis and often first thing in the morning.
 Begin to be selective of what media you take in.
 Take ten minutes to go through your inbox and unsubscribe from newsletters or shopping sites.
 If you want the information, you can always find it.
-Take a TV, Netflix, YouTube timeout, choosing a day to be media free or an evening cutoff time.
+Take a TV, Netflix, or YouTube timeout, choosing a day to be media-free or an evening cutoff time.

 Give perfectionism the boot.
-Does this sound like this should be applied to other areas of your life instead of work due to the fact that it is one of the few, if not only, places we are compensated monetarily for our efforts?
-Yet, because of this, we may find ourselves dedicating more and more of our time and thoughts in striving towards perfectionism in our work versus high standards.
-If it is hard to determine within which belief your expectations lie, ask yourself whether you engage in these perfectionist behaviors:
+Because of the monetary compensation attached to work, it can often be very hard to decrease your perfectionistic tendencies.
+Yet, because of this, we may find ourselves dedicating more and more of our time and thoughts to our jobs.
+If it is hard to determine whether your expectations are fair or unreasonable, ask yourself whether you engage in these perfectionist behaviors:

 1) Excessive checking of work; not knowing when to quit